pitastrudl/wekanwiki/PWA.md

 1. Open Firefox.

-2. Navigate to login page of Wekan or Sandstorm.
+2. Navigate to login page of Wekan.

 3. At right side of URL address, click button that has + inside of home icon.